Drive-In vs Movie Theatre Showdown in North America

 ROUND 1: SEATING SOUND-OFF

-DRIVE-IN: Drive-in theatres, on the other hand, are few and far between nowadays.
-Nevertheless, you can still enjoy the latest blockbuster from the comfort of your own car and you don’t have to worry about sticky seats or week-old popcorn crunching under your feet.
+DRIVE-IN: Drive-in theatres are far less common today, yet audiences can still catch the latest blockbuster from the comfort of their car, without worrying about sticky seats or stale popcorn crunching underfoot.

 SCORE: MOVIE THEATRE – 0